Shatter-Basic-Code-Editor/minautoryos/README.md

 A list of current commands in the CLI mode:
 ```
 sysinfo - Gives information about your cpu
+help - Gives a list of current accessible commands
+crashtest <num> - Triggers an exception by the number <num>
+shutdown - Firstly tries to turn off by ACPI, then fallbacks to QEMU method
+clear - Clears the CLI
+exit - Back to GUI Mode
 ```

 ***Happy Coding!***